-- [Tip 1]: The 5-Step Value Ladder VideoFruit Bases Its Business On (& How You Can Too!)
+- [Tip 1]: The 5-Step Value Ladder You Can Base Your Business On

-This article is for entrepreneurs who want to learn how an extremely successful online business – VideoFruit – operates to attracts 1000s of customers, generates millions in revenue and became an international role model for many inspiring entrepreneurs.
+This article is for entrepreneurs who want to learn how one of the most successful online businesses – VideoFruit – operates to attracts 1000s of customers, generate millions and is one of the main marketing authorities on this planet.

-[Tip 1]: The 5-Step Value Ladder VideoFruit Bases Its Business On (& How You Can Too!)
+[Tip 1]: The 5-Step Value Ladder You Can Base Your Business On

 Before building a sales funnel, you should understand the concept of the “value ladder”.
 I learned this concept from Russell Brunson.